 This method is very useful when we are comparing the strings.
-The syntax of this string casefold function in Python Programming Language is
+The syntax of this string casefold function is

 Python casefold Example

-The following set of examples help you understand this method.
+The following set of examples helps you understand this method.

 Str1 = 'leaRn PYTHON PrOGRAms AT tutOrial gateWay' Str2 = Str1.casefold() print('First Output after is = ', Str2) # Observe the Difference between Original and other print('Original is = ', Str1) print('Second Output is = ', Str1.casefold()) # Use directly Str3 = 'LearN pYTHON proGramminG'.casefold() print('Third Output after is = ', Str3) Str4 = 'pyTHon ProGRAmming 1234 tuTorIal'.casefold() print('Fourth Output after is = ', Str4)